JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task4/README.md

 Status: 200 OK
 ```

-Additionally you can confirm that the endpoints are only reachable via HTTP by doing a simple curl request to the exposed Ingres endpoints:
+Additionally you can confirm that the endpoints are only reachable via HTTP by doing a simple curl request to the exposed Ingress endpoints:

 ```
 curl -v \